Vox AC30: copper panels

 The Woden part numbers were, in order: mains transformer 72318; output transformer no. 66310; and the choke no. 66311.

 A good indication that a chassis was assembled by Westrex at this point in production is the presence of Albion transformers.
 Burndept adopted Albions a little later on (in the 13000s) along with Parmekos (in the 14000s).
-Dark brown Dubilier resistors were used by both sub-contractors, Burndept gradually moving away from the white Eries it had used previously.
+Dark brown 1/2 watt Dubilier resistors were used by both sub-contractors, Burndept gradually moving away from the white Eries it had used previously.

 From early 1964, most Twins have Burndept-made chassis; those produced by Westrex were generally alloted to Super Twins.